AI claim risk phrases that carry high evidence burden

 "First AI to...""Only platform that...""Industry-leading AI""Most advanced" - Evidence needed

-- Market scope definition, comparison methodology, point-in-time reference when the claim was verified, and evidence that no prior comparable offering existed.
+- Market scope definition, comparison methodology, point-in-time reference when the comparison was checked, and evidence that no prior comparable offering existed.

 - Buyer question

-- What comparison set was used to establish this claim, and when was it last verified against alternatives?
+- What comparison set was used to establish this claim, and when was it last checked against alternatives?

 - Source basis